Yma Sumac: The Incan Princess and the Voice of the Andes- 30 August, 2012

 Over the years, Sumac’s voice, style, and beauty didn’t change all that much, yet by the time she returned to the United States, the public had more or less forgotten about her.
 The popular music was now rock and roll, and Sumac could find no niche in the new scene.
 She even attempted to integrate herself into the rock and roll genre, making a psychedelic album in the seventies entitled Miracles.
 Though it’s a cult classic now, it did not gain much attention at the time.

 The rest of Sumac’s life was much quieter than it had been in her youth.
 She returned to live in Peru for the rest of the seventies, and eventually returned to the United States to live in Los Angeles.
 By the end of the eighties, Sumac had a small comeback, as lounge music once again became popular.
 She went on several tours, made a return to the theatre, and was even featured on some talk shows as a performer.
 Her last well-known recording was a German techno record, entitled “Mambo ConFusion.”

 In 2006, Sumac returned to Peru to receive the Orden del Sol award from the president, as well as the Jorge Basadra medal, two highly esteemed awards.
 Her last years were spent peacefully in California, where she passed away from colon cancer on November 1st 2008.
+But even today, her groundbreaking performances inspire many to pursue singling lessons, either through TakeLessons or other mediums.
 And though she is gone, her voice still lives on: Yma Sumac, the voice of the Andes.